Jász-Nagykun-Szolnok County 4th constituency

 The 4th constituency of Jász-Nagykun-Szolnok County (Jász-Nagykun-Szolnok megyei 04. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Jász-Nagykun-Szolnok 04.
 OEVK.

 Since 2022, it has been represented by Zsolt Herczeg of the Fidesz–KDNP party alliance.

 Geography

-The 4th constituency is located in southern part of Jász-Nagykun-Szolnok County.
+The 4th constituency is located in the southern part of Jász-Nagykun-Szolnok County.

-The constituency borders with 3rd constituency to the northeast, 2nd constituency of Békés County to the southeast, 3rd constituency of Csongrád-Csanád County to the south, 4th constituency of Bács-Kiskun County and 2nd constituency of Bács-Kiskun County to the southwest, 1st constituency to the northwest.
+The constituency borders Jász-Nagykun-Szolnok County 3rd constituency to the northeast, 2nd constituency of Békés County to the southeast, 3rd constituency of Csongrád-Csanád County to the south, 4th constituency of Bács-Kiskun County and 2nd constituency of Bács-Kiskun County to the southwest, and Jász-Nagykun-Szolnok County 1st constituency to the northwest.

 List of municipalities

 The constituency includes the following municipalities:

 History

-The 3rd constituency of Jász-Nagykun-Szolnok County was created in 2011 and contained of the pre-2011 abolished constituencies of 5th and 6th and part of 7th constituency of this County.
+The current 3rd constituency of Jász-Nagykun-Szolnok County was created in 2011 and contains the pre-2011 5th and 6th constituencies and part of the pre-2011 7th constituency of Jász-Nagykun-Szolnok.
 Its borders have not changed since its creation.